What you need to know

 Recovery

 While most recovery takes place in the first few months, you can continue to improve for years.
-After you leave hospital, you can join an aphasia group to practice your communication.
-The more you practice, the more you will improve.
+After you leave hospital, you can join an aphasia group to practise your communication.
+The more you practise, the more you will improve.

 Communication difficulties after a stroke can make it hard to connect with the people around you.
 It can be difficult to provide information to your treating team and to ask questions.
 It can be difficult to communicate how you are feeling.
 Communication difficulties can be frustrating and isolating, and people with communication difficulties are at even greater risk of depression than other stroke survivors.
 If you think depression or anxiety may be an issue for you, speak to your doctor.